Teriks/pake/docs/source/directorychangedetection.rst

         png_files = []

         for d in ctx.inputs:
-            # Need to collect the files in the directory yourself
+            # Need to collect the files in the directories yourself
             png_files += pathlib.Path(inputdir).glob('*.png')

         # Concatenate with ImageMagick's convert command